gong0218/machine-learning-nanodegree-capstone/report.md

 For only LSTM, I used only

+The input data has weekly sales of different stores/departments that highly vary in magnitudes.
+The input data needs to be scaled to make neural network learning and converge faster.
 I used Min-Max scaler to scale the input in the range of 0 to 1.

-split 20 80 no shuffle

-When building your first LSTM, you will quickly realize that your input data must be in the form of a 3-dimensional array.
-The three dimensions are:
+The input data for LSTM also must be in the form of a 3-dimensional array.
+The three dimensions are Samples, Time Steps (the sequence length), and Features.

-Samples
-Time Steps (or window size)
-Features
+3331
+.T

+Then I splitted the data into trainin and validation period((80% training set – 20% test) Since this is time series data, I splitted the data in sequential order(not randomely).

 ### Implementation